SAEMC/Commit-Automator/README.md

 (automator) cd Auto-Commit/

-# Filename of art is 'art.json' now, but you can change it
+# Filename of art is 'art.json' here, but you can change it
 (automator) python ../Commit-Automator/commit-automator -f art.json
 ```